Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Experiments

 Language models can provide human-interpretable natural-language outputs, offering potential avenues for welfare measurement in such systems.
 There is some evidence that language models can articulate beliefs or statements about themselves \citep{binder2024looking, betley2025tell, chen2025imitation}.
 A fruitful research direction therefore goes beyond behavioral cross-correlation with expressed preferences, by also analyzing their self-reports.
 The coherence of their responses to questions about their welfare under non-deterministic and perturbed conditions, as well as the structural consistency of their internal narratives, could provide some evidence of their possession of a stable welfare state.

-In this second experiment, we set out to test these ideas by assessing whether a measure like the Ryff scale \citep{ryff1995structure} can be meaningfully applied to LLMs -- that is, whether their responses would appear random or instead show internal consistency and a coherent, robust model of self, even in the presence of distractors or perturbations.
+In this second experiment, we set out to test these ideas by assessing whether a wellbeing questionnaire commonly used on humans - the "Ryff scale" (see below) - can be meaningfully applied to LLMs.
+That is, we test whether their responses would appear random or instead show internal consistency and a coherent, robust model of self, even in the presence of distractors or perturbations.

 As supporting investigations, we examined whether, under controlled conditions in which separate instances were queried independently for each item, any collateral and statistically significant robustness would emerge.